helloRupa/github-repos-by-username/README.md

 1. Clone down the repo
 2. `cd` into get-user-repos
 3. Run `npm i`
+4. Add a .env file at the root directory containing your GitHub PAT
-4. Run `npm start`
+5. Run `npm start`
-5. Search away!
+6. Search away!

 ## Dependencies